Manuel Quiroga (violinist): Professional success

 The years between the two world wars were the height of Quiroga's career.
 After the war, he returned to Spain and received a huge public reception at the Palau de la Música Catalana in Barcelona.
 He made his British debut in 1919, and played in many notable venues there such as the Wigmore Hall in London (14 April 1920).
 Then followed more concerts all over Europe: Portugal, France, Germany, Austria, Switzerland and Belgium.
 He was often accompanied by pianists such as Iturbi, Paul Paray (he premiered Paray's Sonata for Violin and Piano with the composer at the piano in 1922) and Juan José Castro.
 His wife Marthe Lehman (Madame Quiroga) was just as often his accompanist.
 The first of his compositions appeared in print in 1921.

 In 1923 Eugène Ysaÿe dedicated the last of his Six Sonatas for solo violin to Quiroga, the other dedicatees being Joseph Szigeti, Jacques Thibaud, George Enescu, Fritz Kreisler and Mathieu Crickboom.
-Ysaye noted:

-It is in remembering the Spanish violinist's playing style, which reminded him of Sarasate, that the master conceived his last Sonata for unaccompanied violin.
+It is in remembering the Spanish violinist's playing style, which reminded him [Ysaye] of Sarasate, that the master conceived his last Sonata for unaccompanied violin.
 Here, even more than in the others, the master endeavors to adapt the violinistic writing to the playing of the artist to whom the work is dedicated.
 Quiroga never performed it publicly.

 He returned to the United States in 1924, where his two Carnegie Hall concerts amazed Mischa Elman.
 He also played under the baton of Arturo Toscanini.
 Back in Britain he played with the London Symphony Orchestra under Sir Thomas Beecham, touring as well in Belgium and Spain.

 Memorial to Manuel Quiroga in Pontevedra.

 On 31 March 1925 in A Coruña, Manuel Quiroga premiered a major composition of his own, Concierto de Intrata.
 He later renamed this Primer Concierto en el estilo antiguo (First Concerto in the old style).
 He often performed this work during his career, but mostly in an arrangement for violin and piano.
 In June 1925 he was admitted to the Société des auteurs, compositeurs et éditeurs de musique in Paris.

 He made his first South American tour in 1926, visiting Argentina and Uruguay, followed by Cuba, Mexico and the United States once more.
 He made a series of recordings of short pieces in 1928 for RCA Victor and Pathé.
 He also completed a self-portrait in oil in 1930.